twittemb/Archive.Weavy/README.md

 - define the Warps that represent in the best possible way its application sections (such as Dashboard, Onboarding, Settings, ...) in which significant navigation actions are needed
 - provide the Weftables that will trigger the **Loom** weaving process.

-## Woolbag
-One of the goal of "Weavy" is to promote dependency injection, for valuable reasons:
-- avoid using singletons everywhere in your code to reach some low level services
-- separate the concerns.
-It is not up to the UIViewControllers, View Models, Presenters or whatever business logic layer to know what the type of services to instantiate.
-- being able to chose the implementations of services that will be injected in a early stage of the application runtime flow.
-It is a huge benefit for improving testability.

-Let's get back to Weavy.
-We saw that combinaisons of Warps and Wefts are weaved into Stitches that represent screens to be displayed.
-The big advantage of doing this programmatically is that we have the opportunity to inject whatever service we want into the UIViewControllers the Loom will instantiate.
-The only thing we need at this point is a a mechanism that will help the developper to provide these services.

-As well as real Wool is the raw stuff needed to weave some fabric when a warp and a weft are knitted, we need some kind of WoolBag in which developpers will store references to the services that will be needed by the UIViewControllers when they are weaved.

-WoolBags are basically containers that can be injected into whatever the Loom can produce (UIViewControllers, View Models, ...).

 ## Demo Application
 A demo application is provided to illustrate the core mechanisms of weaving.
 It consists of:
 - a main ApplicationWarp that represents the basic application navigation (a dashboard composed of two screens in a navigation stack)